Peace Bonds in Ontario– What You Should Know?

 What is a “peace bond”?

-A peace bond is a court order to keep the peace and be on good behaviour for a period of time.
-In Canada, there are two kinds of peace bonds: an s.
+A peace bond is a court order that mandates an individual to maintain peace and exhibit good behaviour for a specified period.
+A negotiated peace bond can be a viable option when trying to resolve more serious criminal charges such as assault.
+In Canada, particularly in Ontario, there are two types of peace bonds: an s.
 810 peace bond and a common law peace bond.

 What are the consequences of signing a peace bond in Ontario?